10up/Engineering-Best-Practices/PHP.md

 ```

 In this example we would check the cache for an object with the 10 most commented posts and would generate the list in case the object is not in the cache yet.
-Generally, calls to WP_Query other than the main query should be cached.
+Generally, calls to ```WP_Query``` other than the main query should be cached.

-As we cache the content for 300 seconds we limit the query execution to one time every 5 minutes which is nice.
+As we cache the content for 300 seconds, we limit the query execution to one time every 5 minutes which is nice.

-However, the cache rebuild in this example would  always be triggered by a visitor who would hit a stale cache which will increase the page load time for the visitors and under high traffic conditions can cause race conditions when a lot of people hit a stale cache for a complex query at the same time.
-In the worst case this could cause queries at the database server to pile up causing replication lag or worse.
+However, the cache rebuild in this example would always be triggered by a visitor who would hit a stale cache which will increase the page load time for the visitors and under high traffic conditions.
+This can cause race conditions when a lot of people hit a stale cache for a complex query at the same time.
+In the worst case this could cause queries at the database server to pile up causing replication, lag, or worse.

 That said, a relatively easy solution for this problem is to make sure that your users would ideally always hit a primed cache.
 To do this you need to think about the conditions that need to be met to make the cached value invalid.
 In our case this would be the change of a comment.

-The easiest hook we could identify that would be triggered for any of this actions would be wp_update_comment_count set as do_action( 'wp_update_comment_count', $post_id, $new, $old );.
+The easiest hook we could identify that would be triggered for any of this actions would be wp_update_comment_count set as ```do_action( 'wp_update_comment_count', $post_id, $new, $old )```.

 With this in mind we can change our function so that the cache would always be primed when this action is triggered.